5 Pretty Baby/Dog Proofing Design Tips

 Have an adventurous kiddo but you want to avoid those hideous door knob covers?
 This amazing invention from Safety Innovations slides quickly and seems to disappear completely out of sight.

 Little fingers never bode well for walls, but that doesn't mean you have to say goodbye to light colors like white and cream.
 Repaint your walls with an eggshell or satin finish, which cleans up much better than paint with a flat finish.
+If you littles show your walls a little extra love it might be a good idea to opt in for a warm gray rather than a white.
+I love Agreeable Gray from Sherwin Williams.

+First comes love, then comes marriage, then comes the ugly toys and baby-proof eyesores.
+That’s how it goes right?
 I love items like this Handcrafted Domino Set that can easily double as a toy, but looks gorgeous out.
 Little ones can stack them and build with them just like wood blocks.
 They look great on a shelf or out on the table!
 For toys that aren't as pretty baskets can quickly hide them when they are left out.

 I hope this inspires you believe baby proofing can be pretty!
 If you have any other creative ideas leave them in the comments below.
 We love hearing from you 💕